tsugicontrib/tsugi-laravel-sample/README.md

 # tsugi-laravel-sample

-Note: This is not a Laravel Application - it just described how to make a Laravel application and include Tsugi in it.
+Note: This is not a Laravel Application - it just describes how to make a Laravel application and include Tsugi.

 It is early days for this library / approach.
 I have done this without using "Middleware" - which reveals the